 How to get to Notre Dame

-The University of Notre Dame is located adjacent to the city of South Bend in northern Indiana, just a few miles from the Michigan state line and in the Eastern time zone.
+Notre Dame is located adjacent to the city of South Bend in northern Indiana, a few miles from the Michigan state line.
 It is easily accessible via major airlines, AMTRAK, and Interstate 80/90 (Indiana Toll Road).
-Notre Dame is approximately a two-hour drive from Chicago and three hours from Indianapolis and Detroit.
-Please note that Notre Dame is in the Eastern time zone, which is always one hour ahead of Chicago (Central) time.
+The University is approximately a two-hour drive from Chicago and three hours from Indianapolis and Detroit.
+Please note that Notre Dame is in the Eastern Time Zone, which is one hour ahead of Chicago (Central) time.

-The South Shore Line trains run directly from the Chicago Loop (corner of Michigan and Randolph) to South Bend Regional Airport in South Bend (about a 2 hour trip).
-From the airport, the Notre Dame campus is approximately a 15 minute ride by car.
-Various transportation methods are available (ie. taxi, rental car).
+The South Shore Line trains run directly from the Chicago Loop (corner of Michigan and Randolph) to South Bend International Airport in South Bend (about a two hour trip).
+From the airport, the Notre Dame campus is approximately a 15-minute ride by car.
+Various transportation methods are available, including taxi service and rental cars.